 Alaska Micro Wedding with Glacier Views by Boat

 I love micro-weddings.
-Actually I love all weddings, but micro-weddings are especially fun.
+Actually I love all Alaska weddings, but micro-weddings are especially fun.
 I love throwing out the rule book with clients and brainstorming something very unique and entirely personal.
 A whole entire weekend of fun activities dedicated to celebrating!
 And this group of 28 people were all so fun!

 Disclaimer: I want your attention for half a second!

 Couples often look at blogs of real Alaska weddings for ideas of how their micro-wedding might look and to get an idea of the planner's style.
 Some planners have a specific style and all of their weddings look very branded.

 This Alaska micro-wedding was this couple's style.
 It might not be your style.
 You can have a sunset glacier cruise micro-wedding in Alaska that looks completely different and personalized to you and your tastes.
 Our design process discovers and fleshes out our client's specific style and interests so that it represents them.